fractal-analytics-academy/power-bi/README.md

 ## Visualization in BI using Power BI - Basics
-* This repository contains all learning content to successfully complete the **FAA Course - Visualization in BI using Power BI**
+* This repository contains all learning content required to successfully complete the **FAA Course - Visualization in BI using Power BI**
 * It also contains guided learning material required during the hands-on workshop

 ### How to navigate?